Gates of Alexander: Darial

 The Pass of Dariel or Darial has also been known as the "Gates of Alexander" and is a strong candidate for the identity of the Caspian Gates.

 Wall of Gorgan

 An alternative theory links the Caspian Gates to the so-called "Alexander's Wall" (the Great Wall of Gorgan) on the south-eastern shore of the Caspian Sea, 180 km of which is still preserved today, albeit in a very poor state of repair.

-The Great Wall of Gorgan was built during the Parthian dynasty simultaneously with the construction of the Great Wall of China and it was restored during the Sassanid era (3rd–7th centuries).
+The Great Wall of Gorgan was built during the Parthian dynasty simultaneously with the construction of the Great Wall of China and it was restored and improved during the Sassanid era (3rd–7th centuries).
+During this later era, the wall was developed into a fluid and advanced system of defense that allowed Sassanian Persia to defeat the Hephthalite invasions of the 6–7th centuries AD.